-Scam Alert: Why posting your COVID vaccine card may lead to fraud
+Scam alert: Why posting your COVID vaccine card may lead to fraud

 “Guess what?
 I don’t have to do the 14-day quarantine.
 I have the card,” Kresse said.
 “But you don’t have the vaccination.”

-Kresse says even the military is not quick to accept the vaccination card because it lacks numbers, codes, and identifiers unique to you — or an embossed seal unique to the state or federal government.
+Kresse said even the military is not quick to accept the vaccination card because it lacks numbers, codes and identifiers unique to you.
+It also lacks an embossed seal unique to the state or federal government.

 For vaccination cards, not even a signature is required.

-Furthermore, the vaccine information isn’t checked against any stored data by a hospital, doctor’s office, pharmacy, or agency.
-Kresse says this overly simplified verification isn’t enough today.
+Furthermore, the vaccine information isn’t checked against any stored data by a hospital, doctor’s office, pharmacy or agency.
+Kresse said this overly simplified verification isn’t enough.

 “It’s like going to a concert without a ticket,” Kresse said.

 Anyone looking to report that their vaccine card has been used fraudulently should file a complaint with the Federal Trade Commission and the Illinois Attorney General’s Office.
-One of the agencies may begin to look into the claims if they begin to pull up.
-Neither agency has begun to do so, however.
+One of the agencies may begin to look into the claims, but neither agency has begun to do so, however.

 “I think the good folks at the CDC are doing a heck of a job,” he said.
 “But their job doesn’t include thinking like a fraudster.”